Version and Platform Compatibility

 - default_with_oids (boolean)

 This controls whether CREATE TABLE and CREATE TABLE AS include an OID column in newly-created tables, if neither WITH OIDS nor WITHOUT OIDS is specified.
 It also determines whether OIDs will be included in tables created by SELECT INTO.
-In PostgreSQL 8.1 default_with_oids is off by default; in prior versions of PostgreSQL, it was on by default.
+The parameter is off by default; in PostgreSQL 8.0 and earlier, it was on by default.

 The use of OIDs in user tables is considered deprecated, so most installations should leave this variable disabled.
 Applications that require OIDs for a particular table should specify WITH OIDS when creating the table.
 This variable can be enabled for compatibility with old applications that do not follow this behavior.